-The Terai region, with the width of ranging 26km to 32 km and altitude ranging from 60m to 305 m, occupies about 17 percent of the total land area of the country.
-Kechana Kalan, the lowest point of the country with an altitude of 60 m, lies in Jhapa district of the eastern Terai.
+The Terai region, with a width of ranging 26km to 32 km and altitude ranging from 60m to 305 m, occupies about 17 percent of the total land area of the country.
+Kechana Kalan, the lowest point of the country with an altitude of 60 m, lies in the Jhapa district of the eastern Terai.
 The southern lowland Terai continues to the Bhabar belt covered with the Char Kose Jhadi forests known for rich wildlife.
 Further north, the Siwalik zone (700 – 1,500 m) and the Mahabharat range (1,500m - 2,700m) give way to the Duns (valleys), such as Trijuga, Sindhuli, Chitwan, Dang, and Surkhet.
 The Midlands (600 – 3,500 m), north of the Mahabharat range is where the two beautiful valleys of Kathmandu and Pokhara lie covered in terraced rice fields and surrounded by forested watersheds.

-The Himalayas (above 3,000 m) comprises mountains, alpine pastures and temperate forests limited by the tree-line (4,000 m) and snow line (5,500 m).
+The Himalayas (above 3,000 m) comprise mountains, alpine pastures, and temperate forests limited by the tree line (4,000 m) and snow line (5,500 m).
 Eight of the 14 eight-thousanders of the world lie in Nepal: Sagarmatha or Mount Everest (8,848 m), Kanchenjunga (8,586 m), Lhotse (8,516 m), Makalu (8,463 m), Cho Oyu (8,201m), Dhaulagiri (8,167 m), Manaslu (8,163 m) and Annapurna (8,091 m).
 The inner Himalayan valley (above 3,600 m) such as Mustang and Dolpa are cold deserts sharing topographical characteristics with the Tibetan plateau.
 Nepal holds the so-called “waters towers of South Asia” with its 6,000 rivers which are snow-fed or dependent on rain.
-The perennial rivers include Mahakali, Karnali, Narayani and Koshi rivers originating in the Himalayas.
+The perennial rivers include Mahakali, Karnali, Narayani, and Koshi rivers originating in the Himalayas.
 Medium-sized rivers like Babai, West Rapti, Bagmati, Kamla, Kankai, and Mechi originate in the Midlands and Mahabharat range.
 A large number of seasonal streams, mostly originating in Siwaliks, flow across the Terai.

 History Of Nepal,

-Records mention the Gopalas and Mahishapalas believed to have been the earliest rulers with their capital at Matatirtha, the south-west corner of the Kathmandu Valley.
-From the 7th or 8th Century B.C. the Kirantis are said to have ruled the valley.
+Records mention the Gopalas and Mahishapalas believed to have been the earliest rulers with their capital at Matatirtha, the southwest corner of the Kathmandu Valley.
+From the 7th or 8th Century B.C., the Kirantis are said to have ruled the valley.
 Their famous King Yalumber is even mentioned in the epic, ‘Mahabharat’.
 Around 300 A.D. the Lichhavis arrived from northern India and overthrew the Kirantis.
 One of the legacies of the Lichhavis is the Changu Narayan Temple near Bhaktapur, a UNESCO World Heritage Site (Culture), which dates back to the 5th Century.
 In the early 7th Century, Amshuvarma, the first Thakuri king took over the throne from his father-in-law who was a Lichhavi.
 He married off his daughter Bhrikuti to the famous Tibetan King Tsong Tsen Gampo thus establishing good relations with Tibet.
 The Lichhavis brought art and architecture to the valley but the golden age of creativity arrived in 1200 A.D with the Mallas.

 An ambitious Gorkha King named Prithvi Narayan Shah embarked on a conquering mission that led to the defeat of all the kingdoms in the valley (including Kirtipur which was an independent state) by 1769.
 Instead of annexing the newly acquired states to his kingdom of Gorkha, Prithvi Narayan decided to move his capital to Kathmandu establishing the Shah dynasty which ruled unified Nepal from 1769 to 2008.